The ULTIMATE Grilled Cheese Sandwich

 - 1 Tbsp. mayonnaise (or use softened butter)

-- 2 slices of white crusty bakery bread (hand-sliced medium-thick, sour dough or Italian bread)
+- 2 slices of white crusty bakery bread (hand-sliced medium-thick, sourdough, or Italian bread)

 - 2 Tbsp. cream cheese